programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

         dict(
             x=1920,
-            y=120,  # X- and y- co-ordinates for the annotation point xref="x2",  # Specify xref and yref as x2 and y2 because we want the second graph in the grid (the linegraph) yref="y2",
+            y=120,  # X- and y- co-ordinates for the annotation point xref="x2",  # Specify xref and yref as x2 and y2 because we want the second graph in the grid (the line graph) yref="y2",
             text="Males",  # Text for annotation is 'Males' showarrow=True,  # Use False to add a line without an arrowhead